Functional Digestive Health Testing

 Final Thoughts

-Your digestive health is critical not only for proper digestion and nutrient absorption, but your entire body and overall health.
+Your digestive health is critical not only for proper digestion and nutrient absorption but your entire body and overall health.
 Your digestive health affects your immune function, brain and neurological health, energy levels, skin health, and all areas of your well-being.

 For your digestive health testing, I recommend that you try the at-home tests, Comprehensive Blood Analysis, and the GI Map Stool Test.
-These will help you to understand your digestive health better, detect potential problems, and assist appropriate dietary and lifestyle changes to support your digestive health and improve your well-being.
+These will help you to understand your digestive health better, detect potential problems, and assist in appropriate dietary and lifestyle changes to support your digestive health and improve your well-being.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 On my website, we offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.